-All PhD candidates on Pathway A must also complete the following research unit:
+All PhD candidates on Pathway A must also complete one of the following research unit:

 Candidates may after receiving approval from their supervisors and the relevant postgraduate research coordinator replace a research unit with a different graduate-level unit of study.
 Those who can demonstrate research training or experience equivalent to any of the above research units may request a study exemption.